nlrb/com.weather-sensors/README.md

 Notes:

 * This app is not supported.
-* Signal reception/Machester pattern recognition in Homey is flakey.
+* Signal reception/Machester pattern recognition in Homey is flaky.
 Hence a lot of signal transmissions are not received by Homey.
 * There is no plan to submit this app in the Athom App Store.